spryker/spryker-docs/docs/scu/dev/how-the-spryker-code-upgrader-works.md

 {% info_block infoBox "Composer dependency conflict" %}

-Spryker code upgrader uses the [composer](https://getcomposer.org/) for updating modules and libraries.
+Spryker Code Upgrader uses the [composer](https://getcomposer.org/) for updating modules and libraries.
-If the composer detects a conflict, it stops the update process and returns the error message.
-To resolve the conflict, you need to manually update the conflicting module and re-run the Upgrader pipline.
+If the composer detects a conflict, it stops the update process and generates an error message.
+To resolve the conflict, you must manually update the conflicting module and then re-run the Upgrader pipeline.

 {% endinfo_block %}